 They now consist of the most urban population, therefore, along with the urbanization progress, some city-driven retail sectors will be boosted, represented by the food including healthier food, coffee, tea beverage.

-For example, right after 2008, when Shanghai reached GDP per capita of USD 20,000 in 2008, Starbucks ushered its speedy expansion locally, in terms of the numbers of store locations.
+For example, from 2008 to 2018, when Shanghai's GDP per capita increased from USD 10,000 to 20,000, Starbucks ushered its speedy expansion locally, in terms of the numbers of store locations.
 Now Starbucks in Shanghai is way more ubiquitous than in New York city.

 As the entire country is chasing after Shanghai, marching to the USD 20,000 GDP per capita, great opportunities previously hidden under those sectors are being released.